micro-manager/micro-manager.github.io/_pages/NicoLase.md

 | **StopBits:**            | 1        |
 | **Verbose:**             | 0        |

-{% include Note text=" The SerialSequenceUploader.ino firmware sets serial speed to 9600.
+{% include notice icon="info" content=" The SerialSequenceUploader.ino firmware sets serial speed to 9600.
 One might try 57600 or 115200 if you plan on using Micromanager to drive the NicoLase directly, instead of using a Camera trigger signal to trigger the NicoLase" %}

 The NicoLase is an Arduino shield and Firmware that expands the number of TTL outputs and inputs compared to the original Micromanager's